stephluooo/WI-SP26-DSC-Capstone/README.md

 * Update the hypothesis, e.g. there is a relationship between label features (ingredients, ingredient count, brand, product type) and reported side effects from the HFCS database.
 * Explore which specific ingredients or ingredient combinations are most associated with adverse events.
+* EDA on new merged dataset
+* Groups of product of similar adverse events, find correlations between events and ingredients

 ---